 Our estimate of the future market value of energy is based on incremental power cost data as provided by internal market clearing price models.
 These represent the marginal opportunity cost (or market value) of power, using an average of California-Oregon-Border (COB) and Mid-Columbia values.
-The market value of energy is calculated using the on-peak and off-peak prices times the average on-peak and off-peak megawatt hours (MWh's) generated by the project.
+The market value of energy is calculated using the on-peak and off-peak prices multiplied by the average on-peak and off-peak megawatt hours (MWh's) generated by the project.

-The annual levelized value of power over the next 30 years under current license operation, using a discount rate of 7.5 percent, is estimated to be between \$45 and \$67.
+The annual levelized value of power over the next 30 years under current license operation, using a discount rate of 7.5 percent, is estimated to be between \$43 and \$65.

 More so than any other production facility in its portfolio, PacifiCorp, as the Lewis River operator, relies heavily on utilizing the project's generation flexibility in meeting its reliability obligations as the operator of two electrical control areas.
-The flexibility afforded by the projects on the Lewis River, when operated in a coordinated, safe, and environmentally prudent fashion, help enable PacifiCorp to: 1) meet moment-tomoment changes in load demand within two control areas of the North American Electric Reliability Council (NERC); 2) provide operating reserve capacity to maintain electric grid voltage and frequency in the event of the loss of generation or critical transmission elsewhere on the grid; 3) manage inadvertent interchange with other electrical control areas; 4) minimize the exposure of its ratepayers to financial impacts of power price volatility; 5) maximize its ability to dispatch fossil fuel plant units at maximum efficiency unit loadings; and 6) firm up and make useful the generation from intermittent resources such as wind turbines.
+The flexibility afforded by the projects on the Lewis River, when operated in a coordinated, safe, and environmentally prudent fashion, help enable PacifiCorp to: 1) meet moment-to-moment changes in load demand within two control areas of the North American Electric

+Reliability Council (NERC); 2) provide operating reserve capacity to maintain electric grid voltage and frequency in the event of the loss of generation or critical transmission elsewhere on the grid; 3) manage inadvertent interchange with other electrical control areas; 4) minimize the exposure of its ratepayers to financial impacts of power price volatility; 5) maximize its ability to dispatch fossil fuel plant units at maximum economy to its ratepayers and to minimize fossil fuel consumption by running thermal units at maximum efficiency unit loadings; and 6) firm up and make useful the generation from intermittent resources such as wind turbines.